 I’ve been planning trips for 2020 and thinking about where I’d like to visit.
 As a travel writer there’s the tendency to feel you should be going somewhere new and thrilling each time you pack your bags.
 Life’s too short to revisit the same place or even the same country.
 After all, once you’ve been somewhere you’ve seen it all, experienced everything it has to offer and it’s never the same going back.

 Not so.
 I’ve lost count of the numbers of times I’ve toured Europe and each time it’s been a unique and, if not life-changing certainly life-enhancing, experience.
 On each return trip to France, Italy or Spain I view the surroundings, and meet people, in different cultural and social circumstances.
 The world has moved on.
 It changes by the second.
 Each sunrise and sunset is different because each day is a new beginning.
 I’m a changed person too from yesterday, because of each day’s unique experiences.

 In travelling terms, the destination and even the activities might be the same but we experience them afresh, from a new state of consciousness.
 We couldn’t create an identical encounter if we tried.

 Often travel writers list how many countries they have visited by way of credentials.
-As if this naturally results in a higher number of experiences, or more meaningful ones.
-You will find my list on the home page.
+As if this naturally results in a higher number of experiences, or more meaningful ones (my list is on the home page).